-SOURCE DATE SUMMARY OF COMMENTS PROPOSED RESPONSE ACTION REQUIRED West Lothian Alliance 30 th October 2008 Definition of "Developer" - WLC wishes to make the term "Developer" as inclusive as possible.
-This effectively means that similar contributions are expected from commercial house developers building for profit and from charitable RSLs working in partnership with WLC in supplying affordable housing. proposed by RSL's will result in increased SPG but WLC will continue to lobby Scottish Government to increase funding RSLs are dependent upon subsidy from the public purse to enable successful developments to be provided.
+SUMMARY OF COMMENTS RESPONSE REQUIRED West Lothian Alliance 30 th October 2008 • Definition of "Developer" - WLC wishes to make the term "Developer" as inclusive as possible.
+This effectively means that similar contributions are expected from commercial house developers building for profit and from charitable RSLs working in partnership with WLC in supplying affordable housing.
+Housing develoments proposed by RSL's will result in increased demand for school places.
+It is therefore reasonable to require developer contributions for education infrastructure.
+RSL's should factor in developer contributions when negotiating land acquisitions. continue to lobby Scottish Government to RSLs are dependent upon subsidy from the public purse to enable successful developments to be provided.
 The Scottish Government Housing Investment Division (SGHID) will NOT provide additional subsidy to meet demands placed by the council for these developer contributions.
+If WLC maintains its position that these contributions See comments above.
 See comments above.

-If WLC maintains its position that these contributions The council does not See cor be mandatory from charitable RSLs, and the SGHID continues to insist that such payments are ineligible for grant then the outcome will be that tens of millions of pounds of Housing Association Grant (HAG) investment in social housing in West Lothian will be lost. should factor in developer contributions above.
-To maximise investment available for West Lothian the council should: Ensure that the term "developer" for this purpose, excludes not-for-profit housing associations or charitable social landlords; or Persuade the SGHID that such contributions should be considered for inclusion within the HAG element of individual projects. proposed by RSLs will result in increased demand for school places.
-It is therefore reasonable to require developer contributions SPG but WLC will continue to lobby Scottish Government to increase funding
+be mandatory from charitable RSLs, and the SGHID continues to insist that such payments are ineligible for grant then the outcome will be that tens of millions of pounds of Housing Association Grant (HAG) investment in social housing in West Lothian will be lost. accept that this need be the case.
+RSLs should factor in developer contributions when negotiating land acquisitions to avoid schemes being unviable.
+Additionally, the council's affordable housing policy seeks to ensure that serviced affordable housing land is transferred to RSL's free of any burdens. above.
+To maximise investment available for West Lothian the council should: Ensure that the term "developer" for this purpose, excludes not-for-profit housing associations or charitable social landlords; or Persuade the SGHID that such contributions should be considered for inclusion within the HAG element of individual projects.
+Housing developments proposed by RSLs will result in increased demand for school places.
+It is therefore reasonable to require developer contributions for education infrastructure.
+RSLs should factor in developer contributions when negotiating land acquisitions.
+SPG but WLC will continue to lobby Scottish Government to